Gorillas (Lake Bunyonyi), Uganda

 Because permits granted to visit the gorillas are extremely limited, we will require some flexibility on both our travel itinerary and the location where will actually get to see them.
 The mountain gorillas reside in man-made borders, therefore, their inhabitance range includes Uganda, Rwanda and the DRC.
 Whenever it is possible, we will be making use of the National Park in Uganda, but this is dependent upon the availability of permits.
 If we do not manage to obtain permits to go on our Gorilla Trek, then all passengers will be told beforehand that our journey will travel to Rwanda or the DRC.

-Accommodation: Camp: Lake Bunyonyi Overland Resort or similar
+Accommodation: Camp: Lake Bunyonyi Overland Resort

 Facilities: Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered

 Route: Lake Bunyonyi National Park to the starting point of the gorilla trek ±125 km (in safari or smaller vehicles)